Pnwcomputers/DeployWorkstation/README.md

 3. **Let it run** unattended!
 4. When it finishes, it will pause for review and reboot for a clean, ready-to-use machine.

+# With parameters
+.\DeployWorkstation-AllUsers.ps1 -SkipAppInstall -LogPath "C:\Logs\deploy.log"

+# Skip certain sections
+.\DeployWorkstation-AllUsers.ps1 -SkipBloatwareRemoval -SkipDefaultUserConfig

-DeployWorkstation turns what used to be a 30-step manual build into a single “plug-and-play” operation, saving hours on every workstation you configure.
-Feel free to fork, tweak the app list, and contribute back!
+DeployWorkstation turns what used to be a 30-step manual process into a single “plug-and-play” operation, saving you valuable time on every workstation you configure.
+Feel free to fork, tweak the app list/script, and contribute back!